tony-aw/tinycodet/README.md

 ## Substr - functions

-The `tidyoperators` R-package includes the following “substr-”
+The `tinyoperators` R-package includes the following “substr-”
 functions:

 - The `substr_repl(x, rp, ...)` function replaces a position (range)